What treatment options are available in online dermatology?

 - More tailored treatment plans

-- Greater personalization based on individual needs
+- Greater flexibility based on individual needs

 The tradeoff: flexibility vs personalization